toonarmycaptain/dionysus/CONTRIBUTING.md

 - Small commits with well described commit messages, and single issue PRs are preferable to monolithic commits that add several features and address multiple issues - it's far easier to review, fix/modify if necessary, and merge simple PRs than complex ones!
+- Tests for new or modified features are requested with the PR, but not required.